Polish Corridor: Ultimatum of 1939

 A revised and less favorable proposal came in the form of an ultimatum delivered by the Nazis in late August, after the orders had already been given to attack Poland on September 1, 1939.
-Nevertheless, at midnight on August 29, von Ribbentrop handed British Ambassador Sir Neville Henderson a list of terms that would allegedly ensure peace in regard to Poland.
+Nevertheless, at midnight on August 29, von Ribbentrop handed British Ambassador Sir Nevile Henderson a list of terms that would allegedly ensure peace in regard to Poland.
 Danzig was to return to Germany and there was to be a plebiscite in the Polish Corridor; Poles who had been born or had settled there since 1919 would have no vote, while all Germans born but not living there would.
 An exchange of minority populations between the two countries was proposed.
 If Poland accepted these terms, Germany would agree to the British offer of an international guarantee, which would include the Soviet Union.
 A Polish plenipotentiary, with full powers, was to arrive in Berlin and accept these terms by noon the next day.
-The British Cabinet viewed the terms as "reasonable," except the demand for a Polish Plenipotentiary, which was seen as similar to Czechoslovak President Emil Hácha accepting Hitler's terms in mid-March 1939.
+The British Cabinet viewed the terms as "reasonable," except the demand for a Polish plenipotentiary, which was seen as similar to Czechoslovak President Emil Hácha accepting Hitler's terms in mid-March 1939.

-When Ambassador Józef Lipski went to see Ribbentrop on August 30, he was presented with Hitler’s demands.
-However, he did not have the full power to sign and Ribbentrop ended the meeting.
-News was then broadcast that Poland had rejected Germany's offer.
+It was not until the following noon that the Polish Ambassador Józef Lipski appeared at the Foreign Office and sought an audience with Ribbentrop.
+Five hours later he was shown in, and since he did not have the negotiating authority demanded by Hitler, Ribbentrop briefly dismissed him with the information that he would inform the "Führer" of this.
+Thus the German-Polish relations were severed.